 The Cenotaph, Martin Place

 The word Cenotaph means empty tomb, a monument in honour of a person whose body is elsewhere.
 The word is derived from the Greek Kenos – empty, Taphos – a tomb, Kenotaphlion – Cenotaph.
-The inscription on the GPO face of the monument is therefore appropriate – “To Our Glorious Dead”.
+The inscription “To Our Glorious Dead” on what is considered the main face of the monument is therefore appropriate.

 The model for the soldier was Corporal William Pigott Darby of the 15th Infantry Battalion and 4th Field Ambulance AIF who died in Brisbane on the 15th November 1935 at the age of 63.